Allanx495/Allanx495/README.md

   <h2>🔭 What I'm Interested In</h2>

 - 🌐 Networking
-- 🖥️ Building front-end and API integrations
+- 📊 Data
-- 🎮 Watching movies and sitcoms
+- 📺 Watching movies and sitcoms

 ---